-Upon the activation of the Emergency Plan by the Dean of Student Affairs or his/her designee, the

-Crisis Management Team (CMT) will convene as quickly as possible in Steigerwald Hall in the Student

-Center, or a designated alternate site, and address the following tasks:
+Upon the activation of the Emergency Plan, the Crisis Management Team (CMT) will convene as quickly as possible in Covington Hall, or a designated alternate site, and address the following tasks:

 - Obtain a briefing on the status of the situation to date, from Department of Campus Safety, Facilities Management, and any other relevant parties, including external agencies such as the local Police Department, Fire Department, and appropriate utilities. - Determine the institutional effects of the emergency.
 Review emergency goals and response priorities, develop an action plan, and determine the need to establish a centralized Emergency Management Center (EMC). - If necessary, authorize a temporary suspension of classes, campus closure, or evacuation.